grails/grails-redis/README.md

 The standard config block for the default connection has not changed.
 The new configuration is under the `connections` block.
 You will need to name your connections ('cache' and 'search' in the above block).
 The names must be unique.

 A new service bean will be wired in addition to the default `redisService` bean with the capitalized connection name appended to it.
 For example the above two connections would create a `redisServiceCache` and `redisServiceSearch` bean you can reference from your application code.
+If desired, you can also access the connection-specific `redisPool` beans that are created using the same naming convention, in this example they would be `redisPoolCache` and `redisPoolSearch`.

 In addition to the newly wired beans, you may also choose to continue using the standard `redisService` bean and simply refer to the connections by name when invoking targets on the service via `redisService.withConnection('cache').withRedis{...}` or `redisService.withConnection('search').memoize(key){...}`.